chef/chef-web-docs/content/resources/example/_index.md

 resource_block_list:
     /etc/apache2: 'specifies the directory'
     source: "specifies a directory in the current cookbook (use the ``cookbook`` property to specify a file that is in a different cookbook)"
-    owner: "define the permissions"
+    owner: "defines the permissions"
-    group: "define the permissions"
+    group: "defines the permissions"
-    mode: "define the permissions"
+    mode: "defines the permissions"

 syntax_codeblock: |
   batch 'name' do